Error: NFC storage connection is unavailable.

 Failed to create NFC upload stream.

-The cause of the majority of NFC errors fall in to 3 primary categories:
+The cause of most NFC errors fall into 4 primary categories:

-Due to the natue of NFC as a client server type connection, there is also potential that all things may be correct on the Veeam client side and there exists an issue within the VMware Infrastructure itself.
+Due to the nature of NFC as a client<->server type connection, there is also potential that all things may be correct on the Veeam client-side, and there exists an issue within the VMware Infrastructure itself.

-To investigate the potential of a Ports, Permissions, or DNS issue you will need to review the Agent logs.
+To investigate the potential of DNS, Ports, Permissions, or File Lock issues, you will need to review the Agent process logs.

 Creating NFC download stream

 nfc| Resolving host name (esx1) to IP address... nfc| Resolving host name (esx1) to IP address...
 Failed.